 - The information presented to and received by the conduct officer was not sufficient to support his or her decision.

-It is within your right to appeal your administrative disposition if any of the above mentioned reasons occurred.
-Please view Article IV section 11 for in-depth information on appeals.
+It is within your right to choose not to accept your administrative resolution if any of the above-mentioned reasons occurred.

-If you have declined the administrative disposition, the case may be heard before a University Conduct Board or Subordinate Board.
-Refer to Article IV section 5 for a description of the role the University Conduct Board when the administrative disposition has been declined.
+If you have declined the administrative resolution, the case may be heard before a University Conduct Board or Subordinate Board.
+Refer to Section IV, G. for a description of the role the University Conduct Board when the administrative resolution has not been accepted.